Menu

 Picture

-New Zealanders are exposed to an increasing mix of American and British books.
-Our brains merge the two grammar systems until we no longer know instinctively what is right for New Zealand English.
+New Zealanders are exposed to a mix of American and British content, so we no longer know instinctively what is right for New Zealand English.

 So, where does the punctuation go with quotation marks in New Zealand English?